AdnanSharique/healthcare2/Readme-shell.md

 	![Adx.](media/adx-8.png)

-9. Repeat the above step from 4 to 8, replacing few values, i.e. in step 5, this time **enter** the table name as "thermostat", in step 6 **enter** Event Hub as "thermostat" and Data connection name as "MidpCosmosKustoDB-thermostat".
+9. Repeat the above step from 4 to 8, replacing few values, i.e. in step 5, this time **enter** the table name as "operational-analytics", in step 6 **enter** Event Hub as "operational-analytics" and Data connection name as "HC2KustoDB...-operational-analytics".

 ### Task 6: Azure Purview Setup

 > **Note:** Firstly you should assign Reader permission to the Azure Purview account starting with name "purviewmidp..." for Cosmos Account, Synapse Workspace and Storage Account starting with name "stmidp...".
 Once the permission has been granted, proceed with the following steps.

-1. From Azure Portal, **search** for Azure purview resource in the resource group and **click** on the resource.
+1. From Azure Portal, **search** for "purview" in the resource group and **click** on the resource.

 	![Select Purview Resource.](media/purview-1.png)